New Patient Visits

 How is this different than the medical care I’ve received up to this point?

 Our approach is distinct from standard conventional medical care you’ve received.
 We listen to your experience and empathize with your concerns and difficulties.
 We will not dismiss your complaints or prescribe a medication to cover up the symptoms, with only short-term results.
 Natural medical therapies are preferred as a way to mimic and enhance the body’s natural, healing abilities while minimizing unwanted side effects.
 The focus is to address the underlying causes of illness, not just the symptoms, and to promote health of the whole person- mind, body, and spirit.

 Can your physicians write prescriptions?

 We have a team of physicians and practitioners that includes medical doctors (M.D.), osteopathic doctors (D.O.), naturopathic doctors (N.D.) and Certified Physician Assistants who are able to write prescriptions when necessary.
 However, if a natural, effective, method of treatment is available we prefer to discuss those options with you first.
 In most cases our practitioners will not write a prescription on the new patient first visit.
 We have been able to help many patients come off of their prescription medications and this is our goal in most cases.
-We do not write prescriptions for pain medication.
-If you have a question or concern about this, please contact our new patient care coordinator at 770-676-6000, prompt 1.
+If you have a question or concern about this, please contact our new patient care coordinator at 770-676-6000, prompt 2.

 What perks are there for patients at Progressive Medical Center?